Last updated: 5/3/2019

 - Does your area experience long periods of high temperatures?

-Answering these questions could mean the difference between good envelope health and comfortable living, and an impending problem that could negatively affect your comfort and cost you money.
+Answering these questions could mean the difference between good envelope health or an impending problem that could a) negatively affect your comfort and b) cost you money.

-You will also need to follow the appropriate building codes and government ordinances that vary by location.
+For professionals, you will also need to follow the appropriate building codes and government ordinances that vary by location.
 Read about the Federal Emergency Management Agency’s Building Code Fact Sheet or visit the Seal Insulate and Ventilate Building Codes page for an introduction to these codes.

 With all of that being said, the highest level building envelope principles that guide building envelope best practices revolve around the building envelope’s core purpose.